EK Park, Founder and Executive Director (Canada & US)

-EK Park is the founder of Free Korean Dogs.
-Born in South Korea and based in Toronto, Canada, EK is a photographer, videographer, and animal lover.
+EK Park was born in South Korea and based in Toronto, Canada.
+EK is a photographer, videographer, and animal lover.

 Although she grew up on a farm in the Korean countryside, it wasn’t until she returned many years later that she truly realized the cruelty that Korean dogs endure as a result of the dog meat industry.
 That’s when she realized that she must use all available means to give Korean dogs the love they deserve.
 Read EK’s story »

-With 22 years of work experience in the financial industry, William’s in-depth knowledge in business operation, finances & leadership complements well with the progress and momentum Free Korean Dogs has built in the last two years.
+With 22+ years of work experience in the financial industry, William’s in-depth knowledge in business operation, finances & leadership complements well with the progress and momentum Free Korean Dogs has built in the last few years.
 William was inspired by Free Korean Dogs and its mission to bring public awareness to animal welfare.
 He also adopted two Korean rescues, Woojoo and Luna.

-Amelie has been an animal love her whole life.
-She grew up in France and moved to England to purse her degree in Business Management.
-In 2013, Amelie moved to Toronto where she volunteered for various local shelters and non-profit organization.
-She met EK thought volunteering at Toronto Street Cats, building shelters for feral cats; and since then, Amelie has been a strong supporter for Free Korean Dogs.
+Amelie has been an animal lover her whole life.
+She grew up in France and moved to England to pursue her degree in Business Management.
+In 2013, Amelie moved to Toronto where she volunteered for various local shelters and non-profit organizations.
+She met EK through volunteering at Toronto Street Cats, building shelters for feral cats; and since then, Amelie has been a strong supporter for Free Korean Dogs.

 Robert has always had a love for dogs.
 He has worked in the financial services industry for over 19 years.
 Robert and his wife adopted Kea from Free Korean Dogs in the Fall of 2017 and has been an active member ever since.
 He has a passion in helping dogs find their forever homes and fundraising.